raystack/dagger/docs/docs/advance/post_processor.md

 - **SQL**: Data fields from the SQL query output.
 You could either use a specific field or `*` for all the fields.
 In case of selecting `*` you have the option to either map all fields to single output field or multiple output fields with the same name.
 Check the example in [sample configuration](post_processor.md#sample-configurations).
 - **Constant**: Constant value without any transformation.
 - **Function**: Predefined functions (in Dagger) which will be evaluated at the time of event processing.
-At present, we support only `CURRENT_TIMESTAMP`, which can be used to populate the latest timestamp.
+At present, we support only the following 2 functions:
+  1. `CURRENT_TIMESTAMP`, which can be used to populate the latest timestamp.
+  2. `JSON_PAYLOAD`, which can be used to get the entire incoming proto message as a JSON string. **Note**: For this function to work, it is required that the Dagger SQL outputs rows in the same schema as the source protobuf message, e.g, queries like `SELECT * FROM data_stream` will work, but queries like `SELECT name from data_stream` will **not** work if the source data stream had more columns.

 ### Workflow